Scientists confirm Kraft Dinner has never once successfully fed four people - The Beaverton

 Scientists confirm Kraft Dinner has never once successfully fed four people

-– In a startling revelation yesterday, a team of scientists at the released a report providing irrefutable evidence that a single box of , contrary to its recommended serving suggestion, has never actually fed four people.
+– In a startling revelation yesterday, a team of scientists at the of Toronto released a report providing irrefutable evidence that a single box of , contrary to its recommended serving suggestion, has never actually fed four people.

 “We’ve done all the tests and analyzed the numbers countless times, but after a gruelling five-year study, we can safely say that those serving sizes are, as they say in the scientific community, bullshit,” explained team leader Tom Hendricks.
 “Anyone trying to divide a box of this stuff into four portions is going to starve to death.”